 Unfortunately, there is no universal diet for the treatment of arthritis.
 You need to determine for yourself, which products to avoid.
 Pay attention (from 2 to 48 hours) after consuming any food for symptoms of arthritis.
 Eliminate suspect foods from your diet and trace the results.
 Try to limit meat, especially smoked meat.
 Smoked meats are treated with preservatives and chemicals, that cause allergic reactions associated with arthritis.
 Also, limit intake of omega-6 fats ( corn oils, sunflower oils, and margarine, which is prepared from these oils).

-Include in your menu fatty fish - herring, sardines, mackerel, tuna and salmon at least 3 times a week.
-Fats of fish have anti-inflammatory properties!
-Arthritis treatment requires higher doses of fish oil than arthritis prevention.
-Continued inclusion of oily fish in the menu, can help prevent arthritis!
+Include fatty fish - herring, sardines, mackerel, tuna, salmon - in your diet for rheumatoid arthritis - at least 3 times a week.
+Fish oil has anti-inflammatory properties!
+Treatment of arthritis requires higher doses of fish oil than prevention.
+Prevention of arthritis will be the constant inclusion of oily fish in the diet.

 Every day take a little ginger!
 This is a great spice!
 Ginger has been used for centuries in traditional Indian medicine for treating rheumatoid arthritis.
 Doctors in India examined the effect of ginger on patients with rheumatoid arthritis.
 They found that within 3 months, ginger yielded better results than non steroidal anti-arthritis drugs.
 The long term use of these drugs can lead to the negative side effects, including stomach ulcers.